Verified private practice contact data

 Coverage

-Every specialty, all 50 states, and Canada.
+Every specialty, all 50 states, plus Canada.

 By specialty

-Leading markets
+Leading states

 CaliforniaMost